pauldennis2/manafest-destiny/reflection.md

 ## Accomplishments

 Overall I'm quite satisfied with this project.
 I explored a variety of models.
-I feel that I had strong reasons to expect a neural network to be the optimal solution, but when a large number of model structures and different hyperparameters were producing results inferior to random forest and XGBoost I moved on appropriately.
+I feel that I had strong reasons to expect a neural network to be the optimal solution, but when a large number of model structures and different hyperparameters were producing results inferior to random forest and XGBoost I moved on.
+Even though it wasn't a part of the technical work, I enjoyed incorporating the logos/heraldry symbols I created with Copilot before the project formally started.

 ## Growth